junxit/us-congress-bills-111/metadata.md

 - 2009-05-14 — Senate amendment submitted
 - 2009-05-14 — Senate concurred in House amendment with an amendment (SA 1128) by Unanimous Consent. (consideration: CR S5494-5495)
 - 2009-05-14 — Senate concurred in the House amendment to the title by Unanimous Consent.
+- 2009-05-15 — Message on Senate action sent to the House.
+- 2009-05-18 — At the conclusion of debate, the chair put the question on the motion to suspend the rules.
+Mr. Burgess objected to the vote on the grounds that a quorum was not present.
+Further proceedings on the motion were postponed.
+The point of no quorum was withdrawn. (consideration: CR H5688)
+- 2009-05-18 — DEBATE - The House proceeded with forty minutes of debate on S. 386.
+- 2009-05-18 — Motion to reconsider laid on the table Agreed to without objection.
+- 2009-05-18 — Mr. Scott (VA) moved that the House suspend the rules and agree to the Senate amendment to the House amendments. (consideration: CR H5686-5688, S5689)
+- 2009-05-18 — On motion that the House suspend the rules and agree to the Senate amendment to the House amendments Agreed to by the Yeas and Nays: (2/3 required): 338 - 52 (Roll no. 268). (text as House agreed to Senate amendment: CR H5686)
+- 2009-05-18 — Resolving differences -- House actions: On motion that the House suspend the rules and agree to the Senate amendment to the House amendments Agreed to by the Yeas and Nays: (2/3 required): 338 - 52 (Roll no. 268).(text as House agreed to Senate amendment: CR H5686)
+- 2009-05-19 — Cleared for White House.
+- 2009-05-19 — Presented to President.
+- 2009-05-19 — Presented to President.
+- 2009-05-20 — Became Public Law No: 111-21.
+- 2009-05-20 — Became Public Law No: 111-21.
+- 2009-05-20 — Signed by President.
+- 2009-05-20 — Signed by President.